FIELD TACTICS

 Scripted openers feel safe because they remove the variable of improvisation.
 But they create a different problem: you are now performing instead of connecting.
 The person you are talking to can feel the difference.
 A rehearsed line delivered to a stranger feels transactional.
 A genuine observation delivered with actual eye contact feels human.
 The best openers are situational.
 They reference something real and present: what the person is reading, wearing, doing, ordering.
 This cannot be scripted in advance because it depends on what is actually happening.

 The skill is not memorizing lines.
 The skill is being present enough to notice something worth commenting on, and being fast enough to say it before the gap kills you.
 Coach Rizz has a mode that strips away all prompts and scripts.
 No mission description.
 Just a countdown and you.
 Most operatives graduate to it within a few weeks because they discover what every experienced approacher knows: your words matter far less than the fact that you opened your mouth at all.
+Weighing which tool actually trains this versus which one just gamifies texting?
+We ran the field down in our comparison of social confidence apps for men, judged on one axis: real-world reps or screen theater.

 Tip Three: Make Rejection the Goal